landoskape/dominoes/docs/pointerArchitectureComparison.md

 ([code](https://github.com/landoskape/dominoes/blob/main/dominoes/transformers.py#L240)).
 This projects "main" inputs to queries, keys, and values using one set of matrices.
-It also projects "context" inputs to keys and values using a distinct set of matrices.
-Then, the main inputs are "attended to" using all keys and values (from main and context inputs).
+It also projects "context" inputs to keys and values using a different set of matrices.
+Then, the main inputs are "attended to" using all keys and values (from both main and context inputs).

 For this pointer layer, the main inputs are the `encoded` representations and the context inputs are both the `context` representation and the `output` representation.
-This leads to a new attended representation of the `encoded` tokens, which is passed through a hyperbolic tangent and project onto an "attention" vector $v^T$ just like in the standard pointer layer.
+This leads to a new attended representation of the `encoded` tokens, which is passed through a hyperbolic tangent and projected onto an "attention" vector $v^T$ just like in the standard pointer layer.

 ### Pointer "Transformer" Layer -- [code](https://github.com/landoskape/dominoes/blob/main/dominoes/transformers.py#L549)